-This is not necessarily a behavioural need for dogs, but because dogs live in such close proximity to humans, it is vital for their welfare that their human guardians are aware of their needs.
-Dog guardians will need to learn about welfare based dog training, using rewards and avoiding punishment.
+This is not a behavioural need for dogs, but because dogs live in such close proximity to humans, it is vital for their welfare that their human family members are aware of their needs.
+Dog family members will need to learn about welfare based dog training, using rewards and avoiding punishment.
 Dog training should always serve dog welfare.
 Building trust, strengthening the emotional bond, offering safety as well as physical and mental stimulation.

 Though these needs will differ per individual (and age), every dog guardian should be aware of the exercise needs and temperament of their dog(s), before they decide to share their lives together.
 An important question to aks before bringing a dog to share your home and life with is: “Does your lifestyle and available time match with the welfare needs of this dog?”.

 Do your welfare needs match with the welfare needs of your dog?

 Most dogs (very average, it differs per dog type and age) will need one long walk and numerous short walks per day.
 Being able to run free and release built up energy will also benefit a dog's welfare greatly.

 Dogs are highly social animals who (again, taking individual differences into account) are able to form social bonds fairly quickly and humans have selected them to behave extremely social towards humans.

 Social interactions are a behavioural need for dogs.
 When dogs are left alone for 8 hours a day, 5 days a week, this can compromise their welfare and result in depression (reduced activity, reduced food intake, unresponsiveness) and illness (in the case of chronic stress).